-So, it has been proved that also with your as from this oedometer test, so sigma y, because in this oedometer test, there is no confinement; confinement is lost; at the lateral, it is lost; only stress has been applied in the vertical directions.
-So from that, it has been found out if it is a confinement, if I correlate with your field, sigma y is nothing but your two times of sigma x.
-So E, almost from this, it has been found that E is equivalent to your this is nothing but your E 50; that means, if I...
-Oedometer test if I do, if I plot this stress versus strain, whatever the E value from oedometer test, I will take it and apply for the modeling for particular soil This is nothing but is your 50 percent of your E; that means stress corresponding to 50 percent value of E, whatever we are getting that gives your E 50.
+So, it has been proved that also with our as from this oedometer test.
+So, sigma y because in this oedometer test there is no confinement, confinement is lost at the lateral it is lost, only stress has been applied in the vertical directions.
+So, from that it has been found out if it is a confinement, If I correlate with your field sigma y is nothing but your two times of sigma x.
+So, E almost from this it has been found that E is equivalent to your this is nothing but your E 50.
+That means if I oedometer test if I do, if I plot this stress versus strain whatever the E value from oedometer test I will take it and apply for the modeling for particular soil, this is nothing but is your 50 percent of your E, that means stress corresponding to 50 percent value of E whatever we are getting that gives your E 50.

-Now summary on stiffness parameters on sand particularly laboratory based experience; so that means if I from laboratory test that is your oedometertest, if I make it into summarize, E is equal to E 50, and which is nothing but is your two-third of E oedometer; nu is has been proven as it will be one-third.
-Based on that, for loose, E is equal to very simple, E is equal to 15 megapascal, sigma x that means particle stress or may be overburden sigma x prime by p reference; p reference in this case is your 100 kilopascal; and also for dense, for E has been.
-These are the correlation given based on your summary based on your laboratory based experience.
-And E is nothing but is your E 50, nu is equal to nothing but is your one-third.
-So, this is your loading; during unloading about four times stiffer, nu is very small; what will happen?
-Particularly, in oedometer test, in consolidation test, you are getting E versus log p; this is up to my loading; this is unloading, then loading, unloading, loading and unloading.
-The moment I unload it, it is it is that sample has been loaded, then it has been unloaded.
-Then from this point, it has been reload.
+Now, summary on stiffness parameters on sand particularly laboratory based experience.
+So, that means if I from laboratory test that is your oedometer test if I make it into summaries E is equal to E 50 and which is nothing but is your 2 by 3 of E oedometer, mu is has been proven as it will be 1 by 3.
+Based on that for loose e is equal to very simple E is equal to 15 MPa sigma x, that means vertical stress or may be overburden sigma x prime by P reference.

+P reference in this case is your 100 k P a and also for dense for E has been these are the co relation given based on your summary based on your laboratory experience and E is nothing but is your E 50, mu is equal to nothing but is your 1 by 3.
+So, this is your loading, during unloading about four times stiffer mu is very small, what will happen particularly in oedometer test and the consolidation test you are getting E versus log p.
+This is up to my loading, this is unloading then loading, unloading, loading and unloading.
+The movement I unload it, the movement I unload it is that sample has been loaded then, it has been unloaded then from this point it has been reload.

-So it says, during unloading, it is four times of stiffer; and nu is poisson's ratio is very small during the unloading part means, this value you can take as as x from this value, you can take it as a design parameter input, what will happen?
-During construction also, during footing also, they are that means it may possible that first you exhibit, then you place your footing that means this is your time, where this is your unloading; then after placing the footing, then once the construction started, it will start loading; that means from here to here, it will start the loading.
-So based on this laboratory test, you can consider E should be four times stiffer during unloading, and nu is equal to very, very small.
+So, it says during unloading it is four times of stiffer and mu is poisson's ratio is very small during the unloading part means, this value it can take as from this value you can take it as a design parameter input.
+What will happen, during construction also during footing also there that means it may possible that first you exhibit, then you place your footing.
+That means this is your time where this is your unloading then, after placing the footing then once the construction started it will start loading that means from here to here it will start the loading.
+So, based on this laboratory test you can consider E should be 4 time stiffer during unloading and mu is equal to very very small.